251027-Java/P2-feedback.fm-deployed/.jenkins/README.md

 ### Importing/Exporting Jobs

 To share Jenkins jobs across multiple computers or users, we can export and import them using the Jenkins CLI.
 Existing jobs for our server can found in the `jobs/` directory.
-These will be imported when running `just post-init` or can be manually ran with `just import-jobs`.
+These will be imported when running `just instructions` or can be manually ran with `just import-jobs`.

 ```sh
 just export-jobs # Job configs will be output to the jobs/ directory